Personal hygiene

 Our body hygiene starts with bathing.

-A morning shower is a great way to start the day as it helps to wake you up and remove sweat and impurities from the body.
-Any activity which makes you perspire should be followed up with a shower.
-If old sweat is left on the body, it can lead to skin conditions such as body acne and also leave body odour.
+A morning shower is a great way to start the day, as it helps to wake you up and remove sweat and impurities from the body.
+Any activity that makes you perspire should be followed up with a shower.
+If old sweat is left on the body, it can lead to skin conditions such as body acne and also leave body odor.

 Coconut oil has traditionally been known to have skin benefits like moisturization and reducing skin irritation.

-Olive oil, jojoba oil, tea tree oil, shea butters and almond oil are also known for their beneficial effects, are rich in vit.e and should be made a part of body washes and soaps.
+Olive oil, jojoba oil, tea tree oil, shea butter, and almond oil are also known for their beneficial effects, are rich in vitamin E, and should be made a part of body washes and soaps.

-In hot and moist weather, there is increased sweating, which accumulates in unexposed areas, like skin creases, underarms, feets etc.
+In hot and moist weather, there is increased sweating, which accumulates in unexposed areas, like skin creases, underarms, feet, etc.

 This predisposes to bacterial and fungal infections.

-Therefore, these areas should be cleaned well during bath.
+Therefore, these areas should be cleaned well during a bath.

-And finally, eating a clean, healthy diet, low on processed and refined carbohydrates and saturated or trans fats goes a long way in keeping our body and skin healthy and clean internally.
+And finally, eating a clean, healthy diet, low in processed and refined carbohydrates and saturated or trans fats, goes a long way in keeping our body and skin healthy and clean internally.

 Maintaining good personal hygiene not only keeps us healthy but is essential for our overall well-being, improving our confidence and self-worth.